 COMMUNITY OF NEEPAWA

-Neepawa is located on the Trans Canada Yellowhead Highway (#16) and the Parks Route (#5).
-This agriculture-based community has a population of over 3298 people (according to the 2006 census).
+Neepawa is located on the Trans-Canada Yellowhead Highway (#16) and the Parks Route (#5).
+This agriculture-based community has a population of over 4600 people and a trading area of 20,000 people

-Neepawa has a strong real estate market: affordable, quality housing and land to industrial sites and acreages.
-Over 200 businesses are located in Neepawa and area, which contributes to the strong labour market.
+Neepawa has a strong real estate market: affordable, quality housing and land for industrial sites and acreages.
+Over 300 businesses are located in Neepawa and area, which contributes to the strong labour market.
 There are numerous educational facilities available, as well as an extended hours daycare facility.
 There are numerous places of worship.

-The Community has many health care services available – medical, dental, physiotherapists, pharmacies, chiropractors, optometrists, reflexologist and massage therapist
+The Community has many health care services available – medical, dental, physiotherapists, pharmacies, chiropractors, optometrists, reflexologist and massage therapists.

 Community services include: